Alexander I. Pogrebetsky: Early career

 Pogrebetsky was director of the Department of Finance of "Centrosoyus" for the district of Irkutsk, Zabaikal, and Iakutsk provinces and Mongolia.

 Later he was the interim finance manager of the Office of the Government of the Far East and a member of the Finance Commission and the National Constituent Assembly of the Far Eastern Republic (existed April 1920 to November 1922).

 He was a member of the Irkutsk Political Centre an independent political group in Irkutsk during the Russian Civil War (1917–1923).

 China

 Around 1920, he relocated to Harbin, China, where he became head of the board of directors of the Chinese Eastern Railway Company.
 He wrote financial articles for the Russian-language Vestnik Manʹchzhurii (Manchuria Monitor).
-Around 1935 he moved to Tientsin, where he was part owner of a private bank.
+Around 1935 he moved to Tianjin, where he was part owner of a private bank.
 He then moved to Shanghai, where he traded as the China Trading & Investment Company, Ltd.

 He was closely involved with Jewish organisations during his time in China.
 He was a council member of the Jewish People's Bank in Harbin (1925-34) and on the council of the Jewish Commercial Bank (Harbin, 1929-34).
-He was a member of the Tientsin Jewish Club "Kunst" and the Shanghai Jewish Club.
+He was a member of the Tianjin Jewish Club "Kunst" and the Shanghai Jewish Club.